sal55/langs/mfeatures.md

 Originally inspired by Algol-68, but has evolved its own style.
 Best described by looking at example programs.

 ### Modules and Imports
 This is another big difference from C (and C++ is only now acquiring modules).
-M has no header files and has not need for declarations as well as definitions.
+M has no header files and has not nee for declarations as well as definitions.

 You define a function, variable, named constant, type, enum, macro etc in its own module.
 To export it, add a 'global' attribute in front, otherwise it is private to that module.

 To use those exported names from module A in another module B, that is when you write 'import A' inside B.

 ### Circular and Mutual Imports
 Previous versions of the module system required modules to be in a strict top-down hierarchy.
-That was too constricting.
+That was too restrictive.
 The current scheme allows imports in any order including circular imports: A can import B, and B can import A.

 (There is a downside: the order in which default initialisation routines are called is no longer determinate.)

 ### Out of Order Definitions
 Unlike C, functions can be defined in any order in a module.
-If a function F calls G(), and G is defined later on, you don't need forward or prototype declaration for G.
+If a function F calls G(), and G is defined later on, you don't need a forward or prototype declaration for G.

 Actually, this also applies to other named entities, so you could for example choose to define all the local variables at the end of a function!